- WhoWhatWhy - http://whowhatwhy.com -

 The hackers and ProjectPM researchers soon hit additional paydirt.
 They discovered that the corporate security cowboys were also pitching a plan of disinformation and sabotage against WikiLeaks, which had publicly claimed it was in possession of a similar document cache from Bank of America (BoA).
 And these revelations hinted at more to come.

-But because there was no formal mechanism for searching through the HBGary e-mails, most of the leaked documents remained unviewed and uncategorized.
+But because there was no formal mechanism for searching through the HBGary emails, most of the leaked documents remained unviewed and uncategorized.
 Brown saw this as the perfect opportunity to continue his work as a journalistic “moralfag”—digging deeper into the shadowy world of HBGary and the government’s legion of private contractors.

 It’s worth noting that the seemingly reckless security firms weren’t just wild-eyed freelancers.
 They had in each case been recruited by a formidable middle-man.
-It was the classic “cut-out:” create deniability for the brand name corporations when the dirty work gets done.
+It was the classic cut-out: create deniability for the brand name corporations when the dirty work gets done.

 In both cases, these three companies were recruited by the law firm and lobbying giant Hunton & Williams (H&W), which counts both the Chamber of Commerce and Bank of America among its clientele.
 H&W also legally represents entities such as Wells Fargo, Altria (formerly Philip Morris), Cingular, and weapons-maker General Dynamics.
 It lobbies on behalf of Koch Industries, Americans for Affordable Climate Policy (a coal industry front group), Gas Processors Association, Entergy (a nuclear power conglomerate), and U.S. Sugar Corp, among others.

 So Anonymous and Brown were exposing the nefarious, if not clearly illegal, deeds of some of the world’s most powerful interests—outfits not known to turn the other cheek.
-It is this kind of challenge that may begin to explain why the full wrath of the federal government would be turned against the likes of Barrett Brown and his phalanx of idealistic hackers.
+It is this kind of challenge that may begin to explain why the full wrath of the federal government would be turned against the likes of Barrett Brown and his phalanx of idealistic researchers.

 A Private Government

 In a nation operating under the rule of law, one might presume that exposure of the “Team Themis” conspiracy would prompt official investigations of some sort, even if the proposed activities were in the planning stages.
-But the e-mails reveal a different role for the Department of Justice (DOJ).
+But the emails reveal a different role for the Department of Justice (DOJ).

 At issue was the cache of documents from Bank of America that WikiLeaks was allegedly sitting on.
 BoA was understandably desperate to prevent their release, or at least mitigate the fallout from any revelations they contained.
 The big bank had a lot at stake: as of 2010, when these events were unfolding, Forbes ranked BoA as the world’s third-biggest corporation.
 It was also one of the Big Four publicly-insured “too big to fail” banking monoliths that dominate American finance (and politics ).